4th Battalion, Queen's Royal Regiment (West Surrey): Territorial Force

-World War I
+First World War

 Mobilisation

 On the outbreak of war, TF units were invited to volunteer for Overseas Service.
 On 15 August 1914, the War Office issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way duplicate battalions, brigades and divisions were created, mirroring those TF formations being sent overseas.

 On mobilisation, the majority of the men of the Home Counties Division accepted liability for overseas service and it was sent to India to relieve Regular troops.
 The Home Service-only men, together with the recruits who were flooding in, remained at the depots to form 2nd-Line battalions.
 Thus when the 1/4th Queen's sailed for India on 30 October, the 2/4th Bn was forming at Croydon.
 Subsequently, 3/4th and 4/4th Battalions were formed in June and July 1915.